 There is no known safe amount of alcohol during pregnancy.
 Drinking alcohol can result in fetal alcohol spectrum disorders (FASDs), which can cause physical and developmental issues for your baby.
 It’s best to avoid alcohol completely during pregnancy.

-8. Artificial Sweeteners
+8. Why You Should Avoid Artificial Sweeteners during Pregnancy

 What to Avoid: